IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 When creating a secondary index, the application developer assigns the alternate keyname which contains the value to be used as the alternate key.
 The alternate keynames must be less than 256 characters, however the paired values are not restricted.
 Secondary indexes must be physically created while the database is fully disconnected (closed), however the activation or deactivation can ocur dynmaically while the database is connected (open) and in use.
 Consideration should be given when creating secondary indexes, as each additional active index will incur overhead when updating he database.

-Assume a EzNoSQL database is created with a primary keyname of "Customer_id", and a secondary index with an alternate keyname of "Address", and contains the following document:
+Assume an EzNoSQL database is created with a primary keyname of "Customer_id", and a secondary index with an alternate keyname of "Address", and contains the following document:
 ```
 {
  "Customer_id":"4084",